San Francisco

 "The Meaning of, Mirror" self portrait on the right

-Most generative AI works at the pixel level — diffusion models conjuring images from noise.
-I wanted something different.
-Instead of generating pixels, what if the system placed real images — photographs, textures, organic forms — as "brushes" on a canvas, and used gradient descent to optimize their arrangement?
+Diffusion models work at the pixel level, generating images from noise.
+Instead of generating pixels, what if the system placed real images, such as photographs, textures, organic forms as "brushes" on a canvas, and used gradient descent to optimize their arrangement?

 Jellyfish generated by visitors at the CVPR gallery